How we write

 We talk about how people are, not about 'preference'.

-We say 'pronoun', not 'preferred pronoun'.
+We say 'pronouns', not 'preferred pronouns'.

-We say 'sexual orientation' or 'sexual identity', not 'sexual preference'.
+We say 'sexual orientation' not 'sexual preference'.

 They, them